urban233/PySSA/code_rules.md

 ```

 ### try-except blocks
-Always wrap `cmd` commands of the PyMOL api into a try-except block.
+Always wrap `cmd` commands of the PyMOL API into a try-except block.

 ```python
 import pymol